fb

 In the event of a claim from the customs authorities (which must be notified within one year of the expiry of the carnet in accordance with the terms of the international conventions) due to the non-discharge of a CPD, the guarantor association has one year in which to provide proof or re-exportation of the vehicle.
 Customs stamps of countries subsequently visited and other documentary evidence may constitute proof of re-exportation.
 Proof may also be provided in the form of the “Certificate of Location”, included as the last page of the CPD, which may be completed by a customs official or police in South Africa, Botswana, Namibia, Lesotho or Eswatini.

-I want to extend my trip (Substitution)
+I want to renew my carnet booklet

-If you plan to extend your trip beyond the expiry date on the Carnet, you may contact us and request a “substitution”.
+If you plan to extend your trip beyond the expiry date on the Carnet, you may contact us and request a carnet renewal.
 A fee will be charged on the new Carnet and your cash deposit will be carried over to the new Carnet.
 Some countries may require that we obtain permission from their Custom Authorities prior to us issuing a replacement Carnet (AASA will advise)

 When do I get my cash back?

-Foreign Carnet de Passage (CPD)
+Carnet de Passage (CPD) issued by foreign clubs

 How do I get replacement Foreign Carnet de Passage (CPD)